-We currently rely on third parties for the production of GB-102 and our product candidates for preclinical testing and clinical trials, including supply of active pharmaceutical ingredient drug substance, sunitinib, as well as polymers used in the formulations, such as poly(lactic-co-glycolic acid), or PLGA, injection devices, and other raw materials and for sterilization of the finished product.
-We intend to build our own manufacturing capabilities for our drug formulations, but could also decide to keep contracting with third parties if it is more advantageous.
+We currently rely on third parties for the production of GB-102 and our product candidates for preclinical testing and clinical trials, including supply of active pharmaceutical ingredient drug substance, sunitinib, as well as polymers used in the formulations, such as poly (lactic-co-glycolic acid), or PLGA, injection devices, and other raw materials and for sterilization of the finished product.
+Based on our current operating plan, which is subject to change pursuant to our strategic review, we intend to build our own manufacturing capabilities for our drug formulations, but could also decide to keep contracting with third parties if it is more advantageous.
 While we believe that our existing manufacturing partners have facilities that will be sufficient to meet our requirements for manufacturing GB-102 and any of our product candidates for which we obtain marketing approval, we may in the future need to rely on additional contract manufacturing organizations, or CMOs, for some aspects of the manufacture of our product candidates.